 Nowadays RamZ is the author of a contemporary Arabic calligraphy marked by multiple influences and inspired by tradition to create novelty.
 With a modern and urban touch, this artist forges and sculpts shapes and symbols that interpret words.
 We may wonder if it is a coincidence that in Arabic, the root of the name “Ramzi” means “symbol”.

 "Over the years my artworks have become abstract.
-I use letters but there is no meaning or meaning has become secondary, Why?
-When I discovered Arabic letters I could neither read nor write but I was fascinated by the aesthetics of Arabic letters and the strength they give off, I consider that everyone is able to read, interpret and appreciate a calligraphy with its own sensitivity even if they do not read Arabic".
+I use lettering but there is nothing to read as in a book.
+Why ?
+When I discovered Arabic letters I could neither read nor write but I was fascinated by the aesthetics of Arabic letters and the strength they give off, I consider that everyone is able to read, interpret and appreciate a calligraphy with its own sensitivity even if they do not read Arabic."